foldda/rda/README.md

 ## Charian - A RDA-Encoding API

+Charian is a simple, easy-to-use RDA encoding and parsing API.
+It is specifically designed to enable programs to do late-binding data exchange, that is, it hides the details of the underlying RDA encoding and decoding, but exposes methods to a program to easily "pack and unpack data to and from containers" for late-binding data transportation.

-Charian is an easy-to-use API for transparently encoding and parsing RDA formated strings.
-It is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian), and the working concept is briefly explained below using the C# API implementation as example.
+Charian is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian), and the working concept is briefly explained below using the C# API implementation as example.

 ### The Rda Class (C#)

-If we think an RDA string is the container used in late-binding data transportation, a program would only care about "packing" its data into the container before the transportation, and "unpacking" its data after the transportation, so in the API, it hides the RDA encoding details and models an RDA string a data container object that has setter and getter methods for storing data into and retrieve data from it[^2].
+In the API, an RDA string is modeled as a data container class, the class Rda, that has setter and getter methods for storing data into and retrieve data from it[^2].

 ```csharp
 class Rda